Tuesday, 1 October 2013

 We cooperate with indigenous communities in specified international locations, respecting their right to seek inclusion in international agreements among nations, thus giving them a voice; indigenous people must be on an equal footing with other people & nations.

-(Above: projects inspire future generations and create sustainability.
-Photograph by a supporter)
+Below: we hope that the projects inspire future generations and create sustainability.
+Photograph by a supporter

 We understand that places have special meaning to communities & that places have irreplaceable habitats, ecosystems & beauty, that should not be desecrated by exploitation.